-What Oil Is....
+What Oil Is...

-- In order to be considered "oil" for purposes of FERC regulation, the product must be:
+- In order to be considered "oil," FERC considers whether the product is:

 - Liquid

 - Hydrocarbon

-- Predominantly used as an energy source
+- Used as an energy source

 - Crude oil, gasoline, diesel, jet fuel, distillate, and natural gas liquids are regulated by the Federal Energy Regulatory Commission (FERC).

+- Ethane?

-What Oil Isn't....
+What Oil Isn't...